 When to see the Cherry Blossoms in Washington, DC

 Typically, more than 1.5 million people flood the city when the flowers bloom each year, for events like the Kite Festival the Cherry Blossom Parade, and Petalpalooza a music festival.
 Each year my family and I like love to make the most of our spring break in DC.
-This year, the festival runs from March 20-April 17th.
+For 2023, the festival runs from March 20-April 16th.

 Best Places to See the Cherry Blossoms in Washington, DC and Beyond